 Federal transportation law also allows "participating agency" status.
 This term is unique to USDOT's compliance with NEPA.
 The intent of the participating agency is to encourage governmental agencies with an interest in the proposed project to be active participants in the NEPA EIS evaluation.
-Designation as a participating agency does not indicate project support, but it does give invited agencies new opportunities to provide input at key decision points in the process.
+Designation as a participating agency does not indicate project support, but it does give invited agencies opportunities to provide input at key decision points in the process involvement in the development of a project's environmental checklist and coordination plan, and concurrence on project schedule.

 Any federal, state, tribal, regional, and local governmental agencies that may have an interest in the project should be invited to serve as participating agencies.
-Non-governmental organizations and private entities cannot serve as participating agencies.
+Nongovernmental organizations and private entities cannot serve as participating agencies.
 A participating agency differs from a cooperating agency in the level of involvement that agency has in a project.
 An agency with jurisdiction by law or special expertise in regards to environmental impacts should be more involved, and therefore invited to be a cooperating agency.
 An agency with limited interest, or a small action associated with the larger project should be invited to be a participating agency.